 I am not a fan of credit cards – so I thought I’d check around and see if I could use a debit (check) card to rent a car.
 Here’s what I found – updated November 22, 2016.

 Here is a list of many major car rental agencies and their debit card policies.
 Please click on the link associated with each company to read more about their policy.
 This information is provided in summary form and you should conduct your own research before using any of the companies listed.
-Information subject to change.
+Information is subject to change.

-Hertz: The Hertz FAQs state:
+Hertz: The Hertz website states:

 Q: Can I use my Debit Card or Bank Card to reserve a Hertz car?

 A: At most Hertz locations, debit cards (sometimes called check cards) issued under a VISA or Mastercard logo which draw funds directly from the cardholder’s account may be used to qualify for rental.
 However, prepaid or stored value cards which have a VISA or Mastercard logo are not accepted to qualify for rental.
 Debit cards must have available funds for the estimated amount of the rental charges plus a reasonable amount to cover any incidental charges in order to secure the rental.
 Both debit cards and prepaid or stored value cards issued under a VISA or Mastercard logo may be used as a form of payment when you return the vehicle.
 Please contact your local Hertz Reservations Office if you have a question about whether Hertz will accept a certain card.

 Some Enterprise Rent-A-Car locations may accept debit cards, pre-paid cards, or other forms of payment to secure the rental transaction.
 To reserve a vehicle without a major credit card, please contact the local office directly.
 Click here for location information

 At the time of rental, a debit card must be presented with available credit, in the renter’s name.
 In addition to the anticipated cost of the rental, an additional security deposit may be required.
 To find out the cost of the security deposit, you will need to contact the location directly.